dataplat/dbatools/.aider/prompts/conventions.md

 ### Test Structure
 - Parameter validation must be tagged as Unit Test
 - No loose code outside of proper test blocks
-- Maintain all instance reference comments (#TestConfig.instance3, etc.)
+- Must maintain all instance reference comments (#TestConfig.instance3, etc.)

 ### Syntax Requirements
 - Use $PSItem instead of $_